Gitnux/Report 2026

 Workforce Prevalence Interpretation

-Workforce prevalence in the IoT industry is strongly hybrid-ready, with 60% of employees working from home at least some of the time and 62% saying they want a hybrid work model.
+In the IoT workforce, remote and hybrid arrangements are already widely embedded, with 60% of employees working from home at least some of the time and 62% wanting a hybrid work model, showing both current and ongoing prevalence in how people actually work.

 Performance Outcomes Interpretation